 - Quality Content

 It is an endless pursuit, as most brands try to keep competing for specific keywords.
 The key is to rank for keywords and outrank your competition.

 In the last few months, Google has acted heavily against websites that are unsafe and unreliable.
 Hosting providers are also becoming one major issue of Google’s ranking drop.

 How?
 Google values safe and secure websites.
 If your website is operating on an HTTP platform, it is high time to change it to an HTTPS platform.

 Google considers HTTPS to be much more secure and safe.
-One suggestion that I often give clients is always going for a dedicated server.
-A dedicated server is more secure, increases speed and takes back up every day.
+One suggestion that I often give clients is to always go for a dedicated server.
+A dedicated server is more secure, increases speed and takes backup every day.

 If your website is down even for one day and people are searching for it, you can expect a significant drop.
 Updating the security protocols and hosting providers can give a bump to your search rankings.

 This is something that I have tried on an experimental basis with some of my clients.
 I am happy to state that it works.